 AMERICAN, BORN 1972

 CRUZ ORTIZ, who lives and works in San Antonio, Texas, uses painting, print, sculpture, drawing, and public activation to address issues related to his experiences growing up in the bicultural landscape of South Texas.

-Thoroughly grounded in the history of art, contemporary art practices, and social-political cultural movements Ortiz’s unique language fuses classical icons with symbols of contemporary pop culture such as taco trucks and tire shop signage.
+Thoroughly grounded in the history of art, contemporary art practices, and social-political cultural movements Ortiz’s unique romantic visual language fuses classical icons with symbols of contemporary pop culture such as taco trucks and tire shop signage.
 He has engaged the public with interactive works such as wheat paste murals, communal art events, guerilla AM radio broadcasts, and ephemeral street sculptures.
 His recent works include field research into the historical frameworks of easel oil painting and its relationship to documenting Texas landscapes while weaving in the regional language juxtapositions of TEX-MEX.